Rocket-Innovation/Frontend-Candidate-test/README.md

 # Frontend-Candidate-test
-Shared test for candidates who apply to Rocket-innovation
+Frontend test for candidates who apply to Rocket-innovation

 ## Find the most Costly path
 Find the most Costly path from the Graph as follows: